51Degrees/specifications/pipeline-specification/features/caching.md

 request containing Evidence values that are sufficiently similar to a previous request.

-As with any caching strategy, the implications for memory use and performance should be investigated by profiling in the target environment.
+As with any caching strategy, the implications for memory use and performance will need to be investigated by profiling in the target environment.
 Such concerns are the responsibility of the end user of the Pipeline API, rather than the implementor of the API.
 However, the implementor MUST ensure that there are tests to demonstrate that